You have Ice Skating Questions? We have experts providing answers!

 FAQ’s – Questions about Ice Skating Lessons

-Private Ice Skating Lessons with IceSkating.London instructors range in price starting at £12.50 – £15 per quarter hour, depending on your chosen instructor.
+Solo and Shared Ice Skating Lessons with IceSkating.London instructors range in price starting at £15 per quarter hour, depending on your instructor and your chosen learning experience.

-Ice Skating Lessons can be booked for 15 minutes, 30 minutes, 45 minutes and 1 hour duration.
+Ice Skating Lessons can be booked for 15 minutes, 30 minutes and 45 minutes duration.

-30 minutes is both popular and a good length of time to learn skills and still have some time to practice on your skating session.
+30 minutes is a popular lesson length to learn new skills and still have some time to enjoy practicing on your skating session.

 3 or more skaters constitutes a class.
-In this instance we advise contacting us via email to confirm numbers in your group for safety based on number of participants to coach ratio.
+In this instance we advise contacting us via email to confirm numbers in your group and to seek safety clearance from ice rink management.

 If you have a change in circumstances and need to reschedule or cancel your Ice Skating Lesson, a full 48 hours notice is required to carry your lesson credit forward or issue a refund.

-Cancellations (or no-shows) less than 48 hours before your scheduled lesson start time, are ineligible for refunds or transfer.
+Cancellations (or no-shows) less than 48 hours before your scheduled lesson start time, are ineligible for refunds or reschedule.

 More Ice Skating Questions